apragacz/django-rest-registration/docs/index.rst

 -------------------

 -   Supports only one email per user (as user model field)
--   No JWT support (but you can use it along libraries like `django-rest-framework-simplejwt <https://github.com/davesque/django-rest-framework-simplejwt>`__)
+-   No built-it JWT support (but you can easily :ref:`implement one <generating-and-authenticating-using-jwt>` or use Django REST Registration along libraries like `django-rest-framework-simplejwt <https://github.com/davesque/django-rest-framework-simplejwt>`__)